SebKrantz/collapse/README.md

 <!-- using functions that *data.table* also GeForce optimizes, -->

-* For simple aggregations of large data (~ 10 mio. obs) the performance is comparable to *data.table* (e.g. see [here](<https://sebkrantz.github.io/collapse/reference/fast-statistical-functions.html#benchmark>) and [here](<https://sebkrantz.github.io/Rblog/2020/08/31/welcome-to-collapse/>))^[Huge aggregations with simple functions like `mean` or `sum` and meaningful parallel processing power are faster on *data.table*, whereas *collapse* is typically faster on 2-core machines / laptops.].
+* For simple aggregations of large data (~ 10 mio. obs) the performance is comparable to *data.table* (e.g. see [here](<https://sebkrantz.github.io/collapse/reference/fast-statistical-functions.html#benchmark>) and [here](<https://sebkrantz.github.io/Rblog/2020/08/31/welcome-to-collapse/>))^[Collapse has quite efficient algorithms but no low-level parallelism.
+Thus huge aggregations with simple functions like `mean` or `sum` and meaningful parallel processing power are faster on *data.table*, whereas *collapse* can still be faster on 2-core machines.].

-* For more complex categorical or weighed aggregations and for transformations like grouped replacing and sweeping out statistics (`data.table::':='` or `dplyr::mutate` operations), *collapse* is ~10x faster than *data.table*.
+* For more complex categorical or weighed aggregations and for data transformations, *collapse* can be ~10x faster than *data.table*.
 Notable are very fast algorithms for (grouped) statistical mode and distinct value counts, variance, various weighted statistics, scaling, centering, panel-lags, differences and growth rates.

 * Due to its highly optimized R code, *collapse* is very efficient for programming.
 On smaller data a *collapse* implementation will execute within microseconds, whereas packages like *dplyr* or *data.table* will typically evaluate in the millisecond domain (up to ~100x slower).

 * This performance extends to grouped and weighted computations on vectors and matrices (*collapse* provides separate vector, matrix and data.frame methods written in C++, the performance in matrix computations is comparable to *Rfast* and *matrixStats*).

-### Regarding the Integration with *dplyr*, *plm* and *data.table* and Other Classes
+### Regarding the Integration with *dplyr*, *plm*, *data.table*, *sf* and Other Classes

 * ***collapse*** **and** ***dplyr***: The [Fast Statistical Functions](<https://sebkrantz.github.io/collapse/reference/fast-statistical-functions.html>) and [transformation functions and operators](<https://sebkrantz.github.io/collapse/reference/data-transformations.html>) provided by *collapse* have a *grouped_df* method, allowing them to be seamlessly integrated into *dplyr* / *tidyverse* workflows.
 Doing so facilitates advanced operations in *dplyr* and provides remarkable performance improvements.
 In addition, *collapse* provides some faster replacements for common base R / *dplyr* verbs (`fselect`/`get_vars`, `fgroup_by`, `fsubset`, `ftransform`/`TRA`, `fsummarise`, `roworder`, `colorder`, `frename`, `funique`, `na_omit`, etc.).
 See also [this vignette](<https://sebkrantz.github.io/collapse/articles/collapse_and_dplyr.html>).